mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Improvisational Mysteries.md

 What you should not do here is intervene and say what they find;
 instead, let the investigators decide.
 They're leading the investigation and you're just making the necessary connections in order to give shape to the overall story.
-In an improvisational mystery game, your role is not to hide the necessary information behind the rolls, but to string together the results in such a manner that moves the story forward.
+In an improvizational mystery game, your role is not to hide the necessary information behind the rolls, but to string together the results in such a manner that moves the story forward.

 #### It Starts with the Victim

-The best way to run a successful improvisational mystery is to develop robust suspects.
+The best way to run a successful improvizational mystery is to develop robust suspects.
 This is the only part that's truly yours as a GM, and it should be the focus of your pre-game preparation.
 In order to do this, you need to start with the center of the mystery: the victim.